 Brown scores 30 as Mizzou blows out No. 19 Kentucky 89-75

+“I knew good and well,” Gates said, “Kentucky was never going to call me.
+I knew.”

+Good thing for the Tigers, who were more than willing to make the call.

-COLUMBIA, Mo.
-(AP) Kobe Brown scored 30 points in a dominant performance, D'Moi Hodge added 15 and Missouri blew out No. 19 Kentucky 89-75 on Wednesday night in the Southeastern Conference opener for both teams.
+With their 42-year-old first-year coach calling all the right shots Wednesday night, Kobe Brown and Missouri blew out the No. 19 Wildcats 89-75 in the Southeastern Conference opener for both teams.

-DeAndre Gholston and Sean East II also had 12 points apiece for the Tigers (12-1), who roared past then-No. 16 Illinois 93-71 last week and are off to their best start since the 2013-14 season.
-The win over Kentucky was only their third in 17 games.
+Brown finished with 30 points, and D’Moi Hodge had 15.
+DeAndre Gholston and Sean East II scored 12 apiece for the Tigers (12-1), who also pummeled then-No. 16 Illinois 93-71 last week and are off to their best start since 2013-14.

+“You got to give them credit.
+That was what they did to us,” Kentucky coach John Calipari said.
+“Missouri would have beat a whole lot of teams the way they played tonight.
+They beat us pretty good.”

-Missouri led by 12 at halftime and stretched it to more than 20 down the stretch, handing Kentucky coach John Calipari just his third loss in 14 SEC openers.
-The Wildcats had been 306-58 against unranked teams under him.
+Missouri led by 12 at halftime and stretched it to more than 20 down the stretch, handing Calipari just his third loss in 14 SEC openers.
+The Wildcats had been 14-2 against the Tigers and 306-58 against unranked teams under him.

 The Wildcats (8-4) could be unranked soon, and perhaps cede their place to the Tigers, who already were receiving votes this week.
-Their only loss under first-year coach Dennis Gates came to No. 4 Kansas in their last game at Mizzou Arena.
+Their only loss under Gates came against fourth-ranked Kansas in their last game at Mizzou Arena.

 Oscar Tshiebwe led Kentucky with 23 points and 19 rebounds, but most of his offense came at the foul line, where he was just 11 of 17.
 Cason Wallace added 19 points despite playing with four fouls down the stretch.